 Some of our favorite seasonings to use for pickling include: Pickling Spice, Citrus & Savory Brining Spice Ready Mix, Seafood Boil, Mulling Spices, French Style Bouquet Garni, Chai Spices, mustard seeds, peppercorns, whole dried chiles, minced garlic, minced onion, coriander seeds, and bay leaves.

 If you like to explore flavors, it’s easy to create your own pickling spice blend.
-Check out Savory Spice founder Mike Johnston’s article on DIY Pickling Spices for tips to take your pickling brine in different flavor directions.

 For a mellower flavor with a little less “bite”, you can add sweetener to your pickling brine.
 White sugar is the preferred sweetener, as it doesn’t mask any of the other pickling flavors.
 Honey, agave, or flavored simple syrup can also be added to the brine.
 If a darker sweetener is used, like maple sugar, brown sugar, or molasses, this may affect the color of what is being pickled but will add unique flavor.

 Vinegar: The two most common types of vinegars used in pickling are apple cider vinegar and white distilled vinegar.
 Apple cider vinegar provides a mellow, sweet taste and can potentially darken the pickled product; whereas distilled vinegar has a sharper taste and will not lead to discoloration.
 White distilled vinegar is most often used as it allows the flavors of the spices and the pickled product to shine.
 Red wine vinegar, white wine vinegar, and rice vinegar can also be used when pickling.
 The flavor of your quick pickles will vary based on how acidic your vinegar is.
 The more acidic the vinegar, the greater “bite” your pickles will have and the sourer they will taste.